vespa-engine/cloud/ops-use-cases.md

 self-hosted Vespa enables this by adding to _services/hosts.xml_ and some manual steps - read more in [elastic Vespa](https://docs.vespa.ai/documentation/elastic-vespa.html).

-As Vespa applications can be very large, node failures are automated as well, with configurable rebalancing to regenerate replicas.
+Equally important, Vespa applications scale down to 1 - developers can deploy the full application to to own laptop or development environment _with no configuration changes_.
+This lowers the bar for making changes, and also enables easy support, as the application can run anywhere (Vespa runs in a [Docker container](https://www.docker.com/)).

 **Highlighted features**
-* No shards
+* No shards - no need for manual operations for data copy when resizing
 * Auto data redistribution
-* Auto node failure
 * Scale up to 1000, down to 1

+## Resilient Content Engine
+As Vespa applications can be very large, node failures are automated as well, with configurable rebalancing speed to regenerate replicas.
+Within configured data redundancy, the application keeps serving while new instances are auto provisioned.
+Failed instances are kept for some time offline to preserve data in catastrophic events.

+**Highlighted features**
+* Auto node failure and provisioning

 ## Flexible Content Engine for optimized costs